 Following Hickel's announcement to enter the August primary, Miller said he had no intentions of backing down from the fight ahead.
-Miller lost by a narrow margin in the 1970 gubernatorial election to Gov. William A. Egan.
-C. R. Seeks Senate Seat Another candidate for the Republican nomination to the U. S. Senate is State Senator C. R. Lewis of Anchorage In a speech before the Sitka GOP Convention, Lewis urged
+Miller lost by a narrow margin in the 1970 gubernatorial election to Gov. William A. Egan. narrow

+C. R. Seeks Senate Seat

+Another candidate for the Republican nomination to the U. S. Senate is State Senator C. R. Lewis of Anchorage, In a speech before the Sitka

+GOP Convention, Lewis urged

-SENATOR LEWIS ..
-Seeks U.S. Senate seat Republicans in Alaska to unite behind principles of maintaining military strength, balancing the federal budget, supporting crime control and holding federal power to the limits of the U. S. Constitution.
-On impeachment, he said he was against any convention re-solution that would take a stand either for or against impeachment or resignation of Nixon.
+SENATOR LEWIS ...
+Seeks U.S. Senate seat

+Republicans in Alaska to unite behind principles of maintaining military strength, balancing the federal budget, supporting crime control and holding federal power to the limits of the U. S. Constitution.

+On impeachment, he said he was against any convention re-solution that would take a stand either for or against impeach-ment or resignation of Nixon.
 Lewis advised GOP workers to rise above Watergate and warned "We can rise above a Watergate in Washington, but we cannot rise above one in Alaska."

-Considered an argh-conserva-tive by many, Lewis urged that the party avoid division over liberal and conservative lines.
-He lashed out at Sen. Mike Grayel, whom he'll most likely face if nominated, citing the Senator's low effectiveness Nader's Raiders rating Brown Eyes State House Seat Fred Brown, 30, a lifelong Fairbanksan with a politically active background, is a candidate for the Democratic nomination to the Alaska House of Representatives.
+Considered an argh-concerva-tive by many, Lewis urged that the party avoid division over liberal and conservative lines.
+He lashed out at Sen. Mike Gravel, whom he'll most likely face if nominated, citing the Senator's low effectiveness Nader's Raiders. rating hi

+Brown Eyes State House Seat

+Fred Brown, 30, a lifelong Fairbanksan with a politically active background, is a candidate for the Democratic nomination to the Alaska House of Representatives.

 Brown enters a race for public office for the first time, calling for legislative reform in Juneau and a look at unfair employment practices in the state.
 The employee in Alaska is in need of more protection under the law, Brown believes.
-He also wants to see a more efficient leg-

-FRED BROWN

-.
-Aspires for State House

-islature, eliminating haggling over leadership positions, which he views as a waste of taxpayers'
+He also wante to see a more afforient len. wants to see a more efficient legislature, eliminating haggling over leadership positions, which he views as a waste of taxpayers'

+FRED BROWN Aspires for State House
-time and money.

-A varied background has A varied background has given the candidate experience in engineering, music, broad-casting and law.
+he views as a sector time and money. waried background has given the candidate experience in engineering, music, broad-casting and law.
 He received a public school education in Fair-banks, graduated from the University of Alaska in 1964 and earned a Master's degree in electrical engineering from Stanford University in 1966.

 In 1969 Brown was awarded a law degree from Columbia University in New York City and today maintains a law office in Fairbanks.
-He is a member of the Fairbanks Symphony Or-chestra and the Tundra Times He and his Advisory Board. wife; Helen, live in Fairbanks. ...
+He is a member of Fairbanks Symphony Orthe chestra and the Tundra Times Advisory Board.
+He and his He and his wife, Helen, live in Fairbanks.

+...
 More later